 California is also one of several states that have made it illegal for policy providers to use gender to determine insurance rates.
-Other states with similar laws are Hawaii, Massachusetts, Michigan, Montana, North Carolina and Pennsylvania.
+Other states with similar laws are Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania.

 There are many ways for drivers to save money on their insurance, including bundling policies, keeping their driving record clean, and increasing their deductibles.
 However, sometimes that isn’t enough.
 For people who can’t afford even a basic minimum liability insurance policy, the state offers California's Low Cost Auto Insurance Program.